indiqusdocs/yntraa/docs/Administration/MarketingManagement/WorkingwithDiscountCodes.md

 ## Applying Discount Codes

-Subscribers/customers can view and apply all available Discount Codes at the time of purchase confirmation on all supported Services in Apiculus Cloud Console.
+Subscribers/customers can view and apply all available Discount Codes at the time of purchase confirmation on all supported Services in Yntraa cloud platform.

 :::note
 Discount-deflated amounts are permanent, i.e., any Service subscribed at a discounted rate using a Discount Code will carry the discounted price for its lifetime.